Crescentia cujete

-Crescentia cujete, commonly known as the calabash tree, is a species of flowering plant a medium size tree in the trumpet vine family Bignoniaceae native to the Americas, and which is grown in Africa, Southeast Asia, Central America, South America, the West Indies and extreme southern Florida.
+Crescentia cujete, commonly known as the calabash tree, is a species of flowering plant.
+It is a medium-sized tree in the trumpet vine family Bignoniaceae native to the Americas, and which is grown in Africa, Southeast Asia, Central America, South America, the West Indies and extreme southern Florida.
 It is the national tree of St. Lucia.
 It is a dicotyledonous plant with simple leaves, which are alternate or in fascicles (clusters) on short shoots.
-Its very useful fruit is up to 30 cm long by 25 cm wide.
-According to Bailey it can occasionally be 45–50 cm wide.
+Its fruit is up to 30 cm long by 25 cm wide.
+According to Bailey, it can occasionally be 45–50 cm wide.
 It is naturalized in India.
 The tree shares its common name with that of the vine calabash, or bottle gourd (Lagenaria siceraria).

 In Cuba, this tree is known to grow in both disturbed habitat and areas of poor drainage.
 It can grow up to 10 m tall.

 Uses

 Caribbean

 The fruit is primarily used to make utensils, such as cups, bowls, and basins, in rural areas.
 It can be used for carrying water, or for transporting fish, when fishing.
 In some Caribbean countries, it is worked, painted, and decorated and turned into items by artisans, and sold to tourists.

 As a cup, bowl, or even a water-pipe or "bong", the calabash is considered consistent with the "Ital" or vital lifestyle of not using refined products such as table salt, or modern cooking methods, such as microwave ovens.
-In Haiti, the plant is called kalbas kouran, literally, "running calabash", and is used to make the sacred rattle emblematic of the Vodou priesthood, called an asson.
+In Haiti, the plant is called kalbas kouran, literally, "running calabash", and is used to make the sacred rattle emblematic of the Vodou priesthood, called an ason.
 As such, the plant is highly respected.
 It is the national tree of St. Lucia.
 In Cuba, the dried fruit is commonly used as a coffee cup by rural farmers.
 In Dominican Republic, the plant is called the higüero tree and it is popularly used to make decorative objects and ornaments, though historically it has been used in all sorts of ways.